• Skip to primary navigation

 What was your typical day like when you started working as a virtual assistant?

-Starting a freelance writing turned virtual assistant side hustle was a trip!
+Starting freelance writing turned virtual assistant side hustle was a trip!
 I worked full-time, had a 10-month-old and two-year-old and my husband had quit his job the year prior to become a SAHD.
 As I said, I was the sole breadwinner…

 That meant I couldn’t give up and quit my job to try and start a new career.
 Instead, I chose to start my business on the side and build up as much recurring work as possible to get as close as I could to replacing my day job salary.